Jakeahuber/pomodoro-bot/README.md

 This bot was created using the following technologies:
 - The Java Discord API (JDA) for setting up the bot
-- MongoDB for storing study time information
+- MongoDB for storing studying time statistics
 - Heroku for deploying the bot onto a server

 ## Feedback